 Gandhi is quite the interesting character.
-Between being a pinnacle of non-violence in India, and subjecting himself to torture through young women – he certainly had a unique life.
+Between being a pinnacle of non-violence in India and subjecting himself to torture through young women, he certainly had a unique life and outlook.

 But let’s take a quick moment to analyze his views on violence.

 In reality, Gandhi did not oppose the use of violence in certain circumstances, regarding that avoidance as nothing more than “cowardice and submission“.